“Morihiro Saito reels off one technique after another

 Aikido Journal is now offering the Morihiro Saito “Lost Seminars” Video Collection which includes over 14 hours of expert instruction by Morihiro Saito, 9th.
 This visual compendium archives literally hundreds of the techniques of Iwama Aikido explained and demonstrated in detail by Saito Sensei with complete English subtitles.

-This special offer is available only through Saturday, April 13, for the special price of $97.95 for the 7-DVD set or $49.95 for the same set in downloadable format.
+This offer is available for the special price of $49.95 in downloadable format or $97.95 for the 7-DVD set.